Marquette vs. Purdue College Basketball Predictions & Picks - November 22

 Marquette vs. Purdue Predictions & Picks: Spread, Total - November 22

-Wednesday's contest features the Purdue Boilermakers (5-0) and the Marquette Golden Eagles (5-0) squaring off at SimpliFi Arena at Stan Sheriff Center (on November 22) at 5:00 PM.
-This matchup, according to our computer prediction, will result in a 75-70 win for Purdue.
+Wednesday's contest at SimpliFi Arena at Stan Sheriff Center has the Purdue Boilermakers (5-0) matching up with the Marquette Golden Eagles (5-0) at 5:00 PM (on November 22).
+Our computer prediction projects a 74-70 victory for Purdue, who is a slight favorite based on our model.

-According to our computer prediction, Purdue should cover the point spread, which is currently listed at 3.5.
-The two teams are projected to go over the 141.5 over/under.
+According to our computer prediction, Purdue projects to cover the 3.5-point spread in its matchup versus Marquette.
+The total has been set at 140.5, and the two sides are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!